Flat Fee Landlord

 How should a landlord handle difficult tenant situations?

 Address problems in writing promptly, follow the lease terms and state law precisely, avoid emotional escalation, and when in doubt consult a property manager or attorney before taking action.
-The most expensive landlord mistakes typically come from improvised responses to difficult situations — accepting partial rent informally, delaying notice service out of discomfort, or threatening actions that aren't legally available.
+The most expensive landlord mistakes typically come from improvised responses to difficult situations - accepting partial rent informally, delaying notice service out of discomfort, or threatening actions that are not legally available.

 Free Consultation